anvilproject/anvil-portal/content/ncpi/training/2021-10-01-ncpi-interop-demo.md

 ---
-description: "A tutorial showing how to use the NCPI system interoperability features to perform the initial phases of Melissa Wilson's "Sex as a Biological Variable" use case."
+description: "A tutorial showing how to use the NCPI system interoperability features to perform the initial phases of Melissa Wilson's 'Sex as a Biological Variable' use case."
 title: "NCPI October 2021 Interop Demo"
 ---